ethemguner/cryptocurrency_browser/README.md

 # Save Function

-With CTRL+S, you can save coin data as text file.
+With CTRL+S, you can save the coin data into the text file.
+It gives a name automatically.
+(Giving name as date time actually.)

 # Internet Connection